Travilah, Maryland: Swain's Lock House

 Swains Lock House (Lock #21) is located in the eastern portion of the Travilah CDP in the Chesapeake and Ohio Canal National Historical Park.
 The lock and lock house were built in 1831.
 The house is one of the largest canal lock houses, and made from oversized sandstone bricks.
 Jesse Swain was lock keeper beginning in 1907, and had been a canal boatman.
 His father (John) had helped with the canal construction, and his grandson (Fred) has lived in the house and operated an onsite concession stand into the 21st century.
 At least two Swain children, and a cousin, were born in the house.
 The family lived in the house until 2006, when the National Park Service took over maintenance.
 Today, picnic tables are located between the Potomac River and the lock and lock house.

 Tobytown cemetery

-The Tobytown Cemetery, which is located off River Road near the Pennyfield Lock, is the only remaining relic associated with the black community of Tobytown that was established in 1875 by former slaves.
+The Tobytown Cemetery, which is located off River Road near the Pennyfield Lock, is the only remaining relic associated with the Black community of Tobytown that was established in 1875 by formerly enslaved people.
 The community was established by William Davis, Ailsie Martin, and Emory Genus, and is believed to be named for Ailsie Martin's son—Tobias Martin.
 The cemetery contains about 25 gravestones for early settlers and family members.
 Most of the stones are unmarked, which is typical for early African American cemeteries.